unexpectedjs/summit/README.md

  - diffs
  - assertion dispatch

+- TypeScript
+ - it may be possible to automatically build / generate typescript type definitions for the assertions (per plugin), is this something we'd look at?

 - "Plugins" that require wrapping the top level expect, and thus cannot install themselves via the `expect.use`.
 Discuss and see if we can learn something from these experiments: